NBC page: Background

-The Page Program is the longest-running franchise under NBC.
 NBC began the page program in 1933 at its Rockefeller Center headquarters, later expanding it to the West Coast studios in Universal City.
 In the 1950s, NBC also offered page positions at their owned-and-operated stations, such as WRC in Washington, D.C. where future Today Show personality Willard Scott was an NBC page.

 Selection is highly competitive, with only 212 pages selected a year out of more than 16,000 applicants.
 With around 1.5 percent of applicants accepted to the program, becoming an NBC page is more competitive than gaining admission to Ivy League universities.
 Past pages describe the interview process as grueling, as the company seeks the best corporate image to present to the public.

 Pages regularly get to work on such programs as The Tonight Show and Saturday Night Live.
 Pages also rotate through assignments in public relations (PR), marketing, development, TV music services, and production in a variety of shows and special projects.
 Many pages go on to careers with NBC or other broadcast media, and a number have become celebrities or leaders of the industry in their own right.